 Ques.
 What does the NCERT Class 12 English Core hub on Collegedunia cover?

 Ans.
-The hub brings together four NCERT resource types (Solutions, Notes, NCERT Book PDF, Handwritten Notes) for every chapter of the 2026-27 Class 12 English Core syllabus - 8 Flamingo Prose chapters, 5 Flamingo Poetry chapters, and 6 Vistas chapters.
+The hub brings together four NCERT resource types (Solutions, Notes, NCERT Book PDF, Handwritten Notes) for every chapter of the 2026-27 Class 12 English Core syllabus.
+That means 8 Flamingo Prose chapters, 5 Flamingo Poetry chapters, and 6 Vistas chapters.
 Every resource is free to download.

 Ques.
 Are these Class 12 English Core resources aligned with the 2026-27 NCERT?

 Ans.
 Yes.
-Every resource on this hub reflects the current 2026-27 rationalised NCERT for both Flamingo and Vistas.
-Where chapters were rationalised out of the older edition, the affected resources carry an inline callout flagging the change.
+Every resource on this hub follows the current 2026-27 NCERT for both Flamingo and Vistas.
+Where chapters were dropped from the older edition, the affected resources carry an inline callout marking the change.

 Ques.
 How many chapters are there in Class 12 English Core per the 2026-27 NCERT?